Coagulation equations for aerosol dynamics

-In this paper we review analytic results related to the continuous onecomponent equation \eqref{eq:smol} and to the discrete multicomponent equation \eqref{eq:smol_disc}, with $\alpha, \beta \in \N^d$.
-We start with a preliminary Section \ref{sec:prelimi} where we give a short overview on various topics related to properties of the solutions, applications, derivation from particle systems and notation.
-In Section \ref{sec:onecomponent} we study well-posedness and existence of stationary solutions for one-component equation of \eqref{eq:smol} for a class of kernels satisfying some growth bounds.
-More specifically, in Section \ref{sec:well-posedness} we present the main steps of the proofs of a well-posedness result for unbounded coagulation kernels obtained in 1999 by Norris \cite{Norris} and in Sections \ref{sec:exist} and \ref{sec:non-exist} we review the proofs for existence and non-existence of stationary solutions to coagulation equation with source, respectively, obtained recently in \cite{FLNV19}.
-In Section \ref{sec:multi} we consider the discrete multicomponent equation with constant kernel.
-Following the computations presented in \cite{KBN}, we compute in Section \ref{sec:multi_time_dep} explicit time-dependent solutions to the discrete multicomponent coagulation equation with constant kernel $K(x,y)=1$ and in Section \ref{sec:multi_stat} stationary solutions when an additional source at the monomers is present.
-We also obtain approximations of both solutions that show explicitly that mass localizes along a straight line in the multidimensional size space for large times and large sizes.
-Finally in Section \ref{sec:perspectives} we mention some more recent results in the literature and open questions.
+In this paper we review analytic results related to the one-component equations \eqref{eq:smol} and \eqref{eq:smol_source} as well as to the corresponding discrete multi-component equations with $x, y \in \N^d\backslash \{ 0\}$.
+We start in Section \ref{sec:prelimi} with a short overview on various topics related to properties of the solutions, applications and derivation from particle systems.
+We also introduce some notation that is used throughout the Chapter.
+In Section \ref{sec:onecomponent} we study the one-component equations \eqref{eq:smol} and \eqref{eq:smol_source}.
+Section \ref{sec:well-posedness} contains the main steps of the proof of one of the first well-posedness results for equation \eqref{eq:smol} with unbounded coagulation kernels obtained in 1999 by Norris \cite{Norris}.
+Section \ref{sec:stationary} contains a review of the proofs of existence and non-existence of stationary solutions to coagulation equations to \eqref{eq:smol_source}, obtained recently in \cite{FLNV19}.
+In Section \ref{sec:multi} we consider the discrete multi-component equation with constant kernel.
+Following the computations presented in \cite{KBN}, we compute in Section \ref{sec:multi_time_dep} explicit time-dependent solutions and in Section \ref{sec:multi_stat} we compute stationary solutions when an additional source at the monomers is present.
+We also obtain approximations of both solutions showing explicitly that mass localizes along a straight line in the multi-dimensional size space for large times and large sizes.
+Finally in Section \ref{sec:perspectives} we mention some recent results in the literature and open questions.